 Provisions are made where an event has taken place which creates a legal or constructive obligation that more likely than not requires some form of transfer of economic benefits or service and a reliable estimate can be made about the amount of the obligation.
-As at 31 March 2022, one provision is included in the Financial Statements, see Note 20.
+As at 31 March 2023, two provisions are included in the Financial Statements, see Note 20.